AryanSharma48/RBAC-Internship-Assignment/README.md

 - **Services** — Own all business logic and DB interaction.
 Throw `ApiError` on failure.
 - **Middlewares** — JWT auth, RBAC, Joi validation, rate limiting, centralized error handling.
 - **Models** — Mongoose schemas with timestamps and compound indexes.

+This layered approach ensures clear separation of concerns, making the system easier to scale, test, and extend.

 ---